brushfiregames/steam-sales-data-visualizer/README.md

 ## Developing

 Run `npm run preview` to build the site, setup watchers to automatically rebuild on changes, and run a local Express server to preview the site at [http://localhost:3000](http://localhost:3000).

+## Deploying

+Run `npm run deploy` to build the site and deploy it to the `gh-pages` branch of the current repository.